Valitruf/adaptiveView_test/README.md

-# Adaptive screen for Android app
+# Adaptive screen and carousel widgets for Android only